imanaspaul/testnodes/content/posts/10th-post.md

 ## What you will going to learn

-- 1. Make simple `hello world` REST API in django
+- 1. Make simple application in django
 - 2. Prepare the application for Heroku
 - 3. Use git for verision control
 - 4. Deploy to heroku